 About Deb Van Poolen

-Deb Van Poolen has been a painter for 25 years, exhibiting her work in Washington D.C., Oregon, Montana, Michigan and occupied Palestine.
+Deb Van Poolen has been a landscape painter for thirty years, exhibiting her work in Washington DC, Oregon, Montana, Michigan and the West Bank of Palestine.
+Deb became an artist so that she could spend time focusing on the beauty of nature.

 "Deb's teaching style is consistently positive, encouraging and eye-opening.
 I love the tranquil atmosphere and the results of my efforts under her guidance have been surprising!
 I'm a more confident artist thanks to Deb."